De novo transcriptome assembly: Verification and quality control

 Since a well-resolved reference genome is rarely available, the quality of computer-assembled contigs may be verified either by comparing the assembled sequences to the reads used to generate them (reference-free), or by aligning the sequences of conserved gene domains found in mRNA transcripts to transcriptomes or genomes of closely related species (reference-based).
 Tools such as Transrate and DETONATE allow statistical analysis of assembly quality by these methods.
 Another method is to design PCR primers for predicted transcripts, then attempt to amplify them from the cDNA library.
 Often, exceptionally short reads are filtered out.
 Short sequences (< 40 amino acids) are unlikely to represent functional proteins, as they are unable to fold independently and form hydrophobic cores.

 Complementary to these metrics, a quantitative assessment of the gene content may provide additional insights into the quality of the assembly.
-To perform this step, tools that model the expected gene space based of conserved genes, such as BUSCO, can be used.
+To perform this step, tools that model the expected gene space based on conserved genes, such as BUSCO, can be used.
 For eukaryotes, CEGMA may also be used, although it is officially no longer supported since 2015.